min yeshara feldman

 intuitive theories about science (and pseudoscience).

-intuitive theories about behavioral economics, monetary and social value, & currency.
+intuitive theories about behavioral economics, value, & currency.

 intuitive theories about power, authority, fairness, decision-making, & rule-following.